emeentag/mars-rover/README.md

 I also code that project on a Mac where it was a bit difficult to develop and setup dotnet project for me.
 Also for some reason donet did not accept my bulk message with \r\n new lines as a bash argument so this is why i decided to read message from a file called `.message`

-This project is ready for a CI/CD pipeline but i wish to have the config file of the pipeline inorder to express how good i am in e2e development.
+This project is ready for a CI/CD pipeline but i wish to have the config file of the pipeline inorder to express how reaady the project to e2e development.